alperkan1/Dublin-Airport-Plane-Spotters/README.md

 #### First Time User

-- As a first time user, I want to be able to be a part of a Plane Spotting comunity at Dublin Airport.
 - As a first time user, I want to be able to see other users photos.
 - As a first time user, I want to be able to locate the best locations for plane spotting at Dublin Airport.
 - As a first time user, I want to get the most up to date flight information.